ds-modules/curriculum-guide/datahub-basics/pushing-to-github.md

     git clone https://github.com/data-8/health-connector
 ```

-After this step, you should be able to see your connector's folder at \[[https://datahub.berkeley.edu\]\(https://datahub.berkeley.edu\](https://datahub.berkeley.edu]%28https://datahub.berkeley.edu\)\).
-Create, upload, or move content \(Notebooks, datasets, etc.\) into the folder.
-For more information on creating Notebooks, see \[this page\]\([https://github.com/data-8/connector-instructors/wiki/Creating-Notebooks\](https://github.com/data-8/connector-instructors/wiki/Creating-Notebooks\)\).
-For more information on storing datasets, see \[this page\]\([https://github.com/data-8/connector-instructors/wiki/Storing-Datasets\](https://github.com/data-8/connector-instructors/wiki/Storing-Datasets\)\).
+After this step, you should be able to see your connector's folder at \[[https://datahub.berkeley.edu\]\(https://datahub.berkeley.edu\](https://datahub.berkeley.edu]%28https://datahub.berkeley.edu%29%29.
+Create, upload, or move content %28Notebooks, datasets, etc.\) into the folder.
+For more information on creating Notebooks, see \[this page\]\([https://github.com/data-8/connector-instructors/wiki/Creating-Notebooks\](https://github.com/data-8/connector-instructors/wiki/Creating-Notebooks%29\).
+For more information on storing datasets, see \[this page\]\([https://github.com/data-8/connector-instructors/wiki/Storing-Datasets\](https://github.com/data-8/connector-instructors/wiki/Storing-Datasets%29\).
 Once you have your content in the newly created connector repository folder, you can follow the steps below on the terminal to push to GitHub.

 ```
     cd ~/&lt;repo\_name&gt;